 - Security - Network security and WAF

-- Infrastructure & Operations - VPC IaC templates
+- Infrastructure as Code - VPC IaC templates

 - Networking Fundamentals - General networking concepts